metacpan/metacpan-cpan-extracted/distros/D/Dancer2-Plugin-DoFile/README.md

 - By extension

-    The default extensions .do and .view are checked, unless defined in your config.yml.
+    The default extensions .ctl and .view are checked (.do and .po are legacy extensions), unless defined in your config.yml.
 The intention here is that .do files contain controller code and don't typically return content, but may return redirects.
 After .do files have been executed, .view files are executed.
 These are expected to return content.

     You can define as many extensions as you like.
 You could, for example have:
     `['.init','.do','.view','.final']`